sinhasagar507/machine-learning/README.md

 # Data Science and Machine Learning
-  Repository of projects I am currently working upon or under improvement.
+  Repository of mini-projects and tasks I am currently working upon or under improvement.
 Updated regularly.

 ## Mini Projects and Tasks